 This also means that it’ll take far longer before another treatment type is tried, such as medication to help manage the dizziness.
 Because I was being discharged from their treatment, and I’ll have to get myself referred again to the balance clinic.
 Which could take months, and there are already six months to wait already.
 It’s taking so long to get my dizziness under control.

 Anyway, I guess I’ll do a follow-up post to this one in about six-ish months, in case you’re interested in what happened next.
-Just a heads up though, I’ve already failed to do any of the new exercises I’ve been given, I just don’t have space, and I’ve been forced to self-isolate, so I’m unable to manage my hypos (What Is Reactive Hypoglycemia?).
+Just a heads up though, I’ve already failed to do any of the new exercises I’ve been given, I just don’t have space, and I’ve been forced to self-isolate, so I’m unable to manage my hypos (What Is Reactive Hypoglycemia?
+Advice And Information).

 I’ve also been stressed and depressed with trying to figure out what’s going on with my dissertation and my placement, which I now can’t complete due to coronavirus.
 I know these are all just excuses for my normally chronic lack of motivation, but hey, if it works.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with a dizziness disorder or vestibular physiotherapy in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.